 - All faculty and staff also should self-quarantine — even if they do not feel sick or have no symptoms — for at least 7 days immediately prior to arrival on campus or prior to starting classes.

 - Faculty and staff may be asked to participate in surveillance testing if there are concerns about a specific building or area of campus in which they work.

 Wear cloth face coverings

-Students, employees and visitors are required to practice social distancing and wear face masks/coverings when inside campus buildings, including in classrooms, labs, offices, and other public spaces, and the University is expecting that individuals also will wear a mask when outdoors on campus and in the community.
+Students, employees and visitors are required to practice physical distancing and wear face masks/coverings at all times in campus buildings; outdoors when they cannot be physically distant from others; and whenever state or local laws require.
 To aid in this effort, the University purchased 500,000 masks to be distributed across all campuses for people who need them.

 Use of face coverings is critical to minimizing risks to others near you, as they help to contain the wearer’s respiratory emissions.
 You could spread COVID-19 to others even if you do not feel sick.
 A cloth face covering is not a substitute for social distancing.